 In short, the Rhythmic possibilities are fantastic but the Melodic side leaves a lot to be desired.

-The KORG SQ1 step sequencer is a durable and fun little unit which has enough bang for its buck to interest the veteran producer or the music hobbyist.
-Of course there’s some features, like mentioned previously, which would have been fantastic to include but it has enough creative possibilities in the rhythmic composition side to make it well worth it’s money and which earns it a special, if not quite quirky, place in the studio or in a live setup.
+The KORG SQ1 step sequencer is a durable and fun little unit that has enough bang for its buck to interest the veteran producer or the music hobbyist.
+Of course, there are some features, like mentioned previously, which would have been fantastic to include but it has enough creative possibilities on the rhythmic composition side to make it well worth its money and which earns it a special, if not quite quirky, place in the studio or in a live setup.